datacommonsorg/docsite/import_dataset/schema_less_guide.md

 2. **Data transformation**: After cleaning, the data is transformed to fit the DataCommons schema, which is based on the schema.org vocabulary.
 This includes tasks such as mapping the data to the appropriate entities and properties (see Tips for Data Cleaning and Transformation below).
 Example scripts have been checked into the [data repository](https://github.com/datacommonsorg/data/tree/master/scripts).

-3. **Data loading**: After the data is transformed, it is loaded into the DataCommons.org GitHub, where it is made available for use by other users.
+3. **Data loading**: After the data is transformed, it is loaded into the Data Commons GitHub, where it is made available for use by other users.
 If the data source is new (e.g. there are not yet other datasets from this source in the [scripts](https://github.com/datacommonsorg/data/tree/master/scripts) folder), create a new folder with the Source name.

 4. **Data validation**: After the data is loaded, the data quality assurance process is done which includes tasks such as checking for errors, inconsistencies, and missing data.
 Data commons has a “dc-import” tool to help with this validation.

 5. **Data review**: After you validate your new dataset structure, submit your PR for review by the DC team for final approval.

-Throughout the process, the data import and cleaning may be aided by scripts and tools that are available in the GitHub repository of DataCommons.org.
+Throughout the process, the data import and cleaning may be aided by scripts and tools that are available in the GitHub repository of Data Commons.
 These scripts are designed to automate many of the tasks involved in the process, making it more efficient and accurate.

 A clear overview of the data cleaning and transformation process can be found [here](https://github.com/datacommonsorg/data/blob/master/docs/life_of_a_dataset.md).